Bjoern-Ge/moodle-qtype_stack/doc/en/Authoring/Equivalence_reasoning.md

 We want students to work through the expansion one line at a time, so let's include a hint.
 Copy the following into the Syntax hint box, within the `Input:ans1` header::

     [(x+2)^3,stackeq(?)]

+Is it possible to access the random Variables of the question in the hint box?
+I like to write the first (corect) line in advance.

+If you like to use the maxima variables in her, you can write:

+    [(a+2)^3] ???

 This is a list, and uses `stackeq`.